Geeksltd/MSharp.Docs/Tutorials/1/README.md

-# App 1 - Tutorial
+# Your First M# App
+This tutorial is assuming readers' familiarity with the M# framework obtained from the preceding chapters.
-In this tutorial you will work with the following:
+In this tutorial you will work with the following components:

 - Entity types
 - Association between entity types